padenot/monome-rs/README.md

 # monome-rs

-Talk to a (monome grid)[https://monome.org/docs/grid/] in [rust](https://www.rust-lang.org/).
-It should be relatively straightforward to extend this to talk to an (arc)[https://market.monome.org/products/arc], but I don't have one.
+Talk to a [monome grid](https://monome.org/docs/grid/) in [rust](https://www.rust-lang.org/).
+It should be relatively straightforward to extend this to talk to an [arc](https://market.monome.org/products/arc), but I don't have one.
 If you do, please get in touch.

 # Licence